zentrope/cocoa-clj/readme.md

 ## Usage

-To open the Xcode project and run the server:
+To open the Xcode project (so you can run the client) and run the
+server:

 ``` shellsession
 make open server